priyagupta-bit/Stellar-challenge-CB/README.md

 # Stellar-challenge-CB
-all the assignment of the coming weeks of stellar challenge by celestial biscuit
+all the assignment of the upcoming weeks of stellar challenge by celestial biscuit